How to Make Picky Eating a Thing of the Past

 Honey Flavors Alternate 2 cropped

 It’s time to start another school year, and as a mother of two, registered dietitian Mitzi Dulan knows the weeknight dinner struggle very well—when the clock hits 6 p.m., the race is on to make something convenient and nutritious that the whole family will love after a long day.
 Add in a picky-eater who won’t even look at—let alone eat—anything that resembles a fruit or vegetable, and it can feel next to impossible to make a nutrient-filled meal.
-Dulan has partnered with the National Honey Board to create time-tested recipes and tips that make weeknight dinners a breeze and ensures everyone leaves the table satisfied.
+Dulan partnered with the National Honey Board to create time-tested recipes and tips that make weeknight dinners a breeze and ensure everyone leaves the table satisfied.

 Make grocery shopping an educational experience for little ones